 The shares of the Company held by its subsidiaries were treated as treasury shares.
-The subsidiaries can exercise shareholders' rights on these treasury shares, except for the rights to subscribe for the Company's new shares and voting rights.
+The subsidiaries can exercise shareholders' right on these treasury shares, except for the right to subscribe for the Company's new shares and voting rights.

-To maintain the Company's credit and shareholders' rights and interests, the board of directors decided to buy back shares of the Company from the Stock Exchange Market at a price of \$9 to \$14 per share.
-The expected period of purchase will be from August 10 to October 9, 2007.
+To maintain the Company's credit standing and shareholders' rights and interests, the board of directors decided to buy back shares of the Company from Taiwan Stock Exchange at a price from \$9 to \$14 per share.
+The expected period of purchase is from August 10, 2018 to October 9, 2018.
+As of September 30, 2018, 27,603 thousand shares had been repurchased.
+Under the Securities Exchange Act, the treasury shares held by the Company cannot be pledged and are not entitled to dividends distribution and voting rights, etc.